arjun-k-r/fitness-rt/src/assets/docs/ayurveda/pitta.md

 When pitta energy is high, it accumulates in its body locations.
 Generally, people with pitta constitution tend to become agitated, aggressive with tendency towards anger, hate, and jealousy.
 They may also notice symptoms as: skin rashes, burning sensation, ulceration, fever, inflammations or irritations such as conjunctivitis, colitis, or sore throats.
 Their common type of diseases are fire based (e.g. fever, inflammation, and jaundice).

 ### Location
-Pitta resides in the small intestine, stomach, liver, spleen, pancreas, blood, eyes, and sweat.
+Pitta resides in the small intestine, liver, spleen, pancreas, blood, eyes, and sweat.

 ### Management
 People with pitta constitution are ambitious people who generally like to be leaders.
 They appreciate material prosperity and tend to be moderately well-off financially.
 They enjoy exhibiting their wealth and luxurious possessions.
 They always achieve their goals and take their projects to conclusion.

-### Occurance
+### Occurence
 During lifetime, pitta energy is most abundant during teenage years and adulthood.
 During the year, pitta energy is most abundant around summer.
 During the day, pitta energy is most intense between 10 and 2.
 When pitta energy is intense, it tends to become out of balance and it is advised to decrease it with opposite qualities.

 ### Physical patterns